Lumos-metaverse/KodeinKGP-Submissions/README.md

 2) Fork this repo
 3) Add code to your folder
 4) Open a Pull Request and submit your assignments
-5) open a pull request
+5) open a pull request and submit your assignments.